fustilio/wayfarer/ARCHITECTURE.md

 * **User Stories:**

     * **As Emily,** when I am at a museum exhibit with a lot of text panels, **I want to use "Panel Capture" to quickly take a photo and extract the text**, so I don't have to spend time writing everything down manually.
+(Not yet implemented)
     * **As Emily,** after capturing a panel, **I want to be able to review and edit the extracted text**, so I can correct any OCR errors and ensure accuracy.
+(Not yet implemented)
     * **As Emily,** **I want "Panel Capture" to automatically save the image and extracted text into "My Travel Notes"**, so I can keep all my learning materials organized in one place.
+(Not yet implemented)
     * **As Emily,** in "My Travel Notes," **I want to be able to create new text notes in addition to captured panels**, so I can add my own thoughts, reflections, and additional information.
+(Not yet implemented)
     * **As Emily,** **I want "My Travel Notes" to organize my notes by location and date**, so I can easily find notes from specific places and time periods.
+(Not yet implemented)
     * **As Emily,** **I want to be able to search my "My Travel Notes" by keywords**, so I can quickly find information on specific topics I learned about during my travels.
+(Not yet implemented)
     * **As Emily,** when visiting a museum with poor internet connectivity, **I need "Panel Capture" and "My Travel Notes" to work offline**, so I can still capture information and access my notes without interruption.
+(Not yet implemented)

 **3.2.
 Feature Set: Authentic Cultural Immersion (For Ben)**